 One of the standout innovations in the LogiX 435 is the patent-pending Let-Down Triggerbox.
 This allows you to safely decock the crossbow without shooting an arrow, providing both safety and convenience.
 The feature is noteworthy for a rope cocking crossbow.
 No more worrying about carrying a discharge target or firing a bolt into the ground.

-Thanks to the X-Cam Synchronized System, the LogiX 435 draws smoothly with reduced effort.
+Thanks to the X-Cam Synchronised System, the LogiX 435 draws smoothly with reduced effort.
 Once cocked, it’s incredibly narrow at 6.75 inches wide, making it ideal for tight hunting blinds or treestand setups.
 It’s compact, measuring 10.75 inches wide when uncocked, making transportation easy.

-The Logi 435 features an all-new Tact-Finish camo coating that offers higher-definition patterning and enhanced durability compared to traditional dipped finishes.
+The LogiX 435 features an all-new Tact-Finish camo coating that offers higher-definition patterning and enhanced durability compared to traditional dipped finishes.
 It resists scratches and wear, so your crossbow looks sharp and performs flawlessly season after season.
 The crossbow has a rugged, appealing look.

 Comfort and control matter, especially when lining up that perfect shot.
 The X-Trac adjustable stock lets you customize the fit to your body and shooting style.
 It’s smooth to adjust, locks in securely, and operates quietly, making it great for staying stealthy in the field.